Azure-Samples/contoso-chat/README.md

 urlFragment: contoso-chat
 ---

-# Contoso Chat Retail copilot with Azure AI
+# Contoso Chat: RAG-based Retail copilot with Azure AI Studio

+Contoso Chat is the signature Python sample demonstrating how to build, evaluate, and deploy, a retail copilot application end-to-end with Azure AI Studio.
+Check out the [Version History](#version-history) for prior versions used in hands-on labs on #MSAITour and #MSBuild.

+---

 In this sample we build, evaluate and deploy a support chat agent for Contoso Outdoors, a fictitious retailer who sells hiking and camping equipment.
 The implementation uses a Retrieval Augmented Generation approach to answer customer queries with responses grounded in the company's product catalog and customer purchase history.